juju/docs/src/en/charms-storage.md

 use (i.e. it is attached to a unit) Juju will return an error.

-Finally, a model cannot be destroyed while storage volumes remain without passing a special option (`--destroy-storage`).
+Finally, a model cannot be destroyed while storage volumes remain without passing a special option (`--release-storage` to detach all volumes and `--destroy-storage` to remove all volumes).
 Naturally, this applies to the removal of a controller as well.

 #### Examples